Eriplatymetra grotearia

 Eriplatymetra grotearia is a species of geometrid moth in the family Geometridae.
 It is found in North America.

-Its specific range is not always well-documented, but it’s generally known from forested or wooded habitats, like many geometrid moths.
+Its specific range is not always well-documented, but it is generally known from forested or wooded habitats, like many geometrid moths.

 The MONA or Hodges number for Eriplatymetra grotearia is 6854.
 This is useful for referencing it in field guides or databases like the Moth Photographers Group.